Menu

 Will prompt engineering become obsolete as models get smarter?

-Models keep getting better at reading vague prompts, but good prompts solve engineering problems — not just model gaps.
-Schema rules, role context, and step-by-step logic give you a level of trust that vague prompts never will.
-Even the best 2026 models do better with a clear, well-built prompt.
+Models are getting better at handling fuzzy input, yes.
+But structured prompts solve engineering problems, not just model limits.
+Schema enforcement, clear roles, and step-by-step traces bring a level of reliability that vague inputs will never match.
+Even the strongest 2026 models do better work when you hand them a well-built prompt.

 References